Xh4H/Discord.jl/docs/src/tutorial.md

 # Tutorial

+!!! warning
+    This is outdated, the regular documentation is a better reference.

 *The completed and cleaned-up code can be found in [`wager.jl`](https://github.com/PurgePJ/Discord.jl/blob/master/examples/wager.jl).*

 In this tutorial, we're going to build a very basic currency/wager bot with Discord.jl.